 Guesthouses and Hotels

-More or less every single traveller carries a Myanmar Lonely Planet, and whether you are a fan or not, this book has been thoroughly researched and is the only time I have fully relied on it as a bible rather than a reference point.
+More or less every single traveller carries a Myanmar Lonely Planet (last updated in 2018), and whether you are a fan or not, this book has been thoroughly researched and is the only time I have fully relied on it as a bible rather than a reference point.
 However, given the regular increase in tourism which local businesses have capitalised on, prices have risen from what is printed.
-All accommodation and eatery options have been researched in order to provide travellers with a comprehensive list of places that are not government-owned (see number 4).
+All accommodation and eatery options have been researched in order to provide travellers with a comprehensive list of places that are not government-owned.

 Hostels are not as far and wide in Myanmar, although the big cities certainly have some options to choose from now.